plilja/jackson-versioning/README.md

 }
 ```

-By this point, we have three formats of data that clients might be sending to or requesting from our API.
-Hopefully we had the foresight to implement versioning on the models or API call's parameters.
+By this point, we have three formats of the Car model that clients might be sending to

-There are at least a few ways to handle versioning of data for on an API.
-A decently clean way is to create new classes for each version of the model and use API parameters (ex.
-HTTP URL or headers) to specify the version of the data.
-Then write some custom logic to inform the framework of which class that version of the data should bind to.
+or requesting from our API.

+This isn't a new problem, a common solution is to create new classes each time a breaking
+change needs to occur.
+Then manually implement the old versions to convert to the newer
+model version and relay the call to the new endpoint.
+Then convert the response back
+to the old format.

+This works well if braking changes are rare.
+But if you make changes like this often
+this will get out of hand.
+Generally you don't want to be in a spot where it's
+expensive to make changes.

+Another problematic scenario is if your model classes are nested (maybe you have a
+CarManufacturer that holds a lists of Cars).

+These are problems that this project attempts to solve.

 ```
 POST /api/car/v1/     <-  CarV1
 GET  /api/car/v1/     ->  List<CarV1>